 - Improve accessibility.
 HR leaders should consider ways to make a relocation policy for current employees accessible.
 This may require internal shifts to accommodate relocation requests from hourly or service workers.
 HR leaders could be called upon to work closely with managers as employees relocate to areas where collaboration could become a challenge.
 By approaching relocation with an open mind, HR leaders are likely to derive the most value from an updated policy.

 - Consider sustainability.
 It's important to budget for sustaining a flexible workplace after implementing broader relocation options, especially if your organization is moving toward global teams.
 Community building and feedback forums can help maintain long-term relationships.

 - Understand cultural issues.
-The Society for Human Resource Management (SHRM) notes the importance of sensitivity toward cultural issues and variation in laws worldwide.
+SHRM notes the importance of sensitivity toward cultural issues and variation in laws worldwide.
 Being an informational asset to your employees during voluntary relocation can improve satisfaction and quality of life.